zyguan/tidb-jepsen/ethics.md

   drops data, I won't claim otherwise.
 If I feel a client's requested edits compromise the accuracy of the analysis, I can veto publication.

-- To protect clients, if a client feels my analysis is inaccurate or wouldn't be wise to release, they can veto or delay publication.
-No matter what, the analysis and code will still be available to the client, so they can work on fixing any issues privately.
+- Once I've prepared a written analysis, the client may defer publication by up to three months.
+This gives the client a chance to understand the faults I've identified, attempt to fix bugs, update documentation, and deploy fixes to users.

 - To prevent readers from assuming the worst in the event that I don't publish, I will not disclose the existence of a contract without client consent.